Updated on December 14, 2022

 How to Keep Horse Flies Away

 As in most cases, the best offense against horse flies is a good defense.
-It’s not common to find horse flies in the house, but they love hanging around your swimming pool and other damp areas.
+It’s not common to find horse flies in the house, but they absolutely love hanging around your swimming pool and other damp areas.

 Defending the Home